hainesm6-learning/R-programming/docs/R programming_notes.md

 $ sudo rstudio-server start
 ```

-- RStudio server is then available at <http://localhost:8787>
+- RStudio server is then available at <http://localhost:8787/>

 ## Packages

 ### Notes on installation

 - In addition to installing packages via R-studio, it is possible to install packages via `apt` at the command-line.

+### Removing packages

+- Use the `remove.packages` function.
+- It is also feasible to remove all user-installed packages using [this script](https://gist.github.com/Mikuana/51ed2e5f1ab04783884e6af94ecb7262).

 ## Functions